Written by Slawomir (“Swavak”) Gromadzki

 THEOLOGIANS SUPPORTING THE TRUTH ABOUT CORPORATE SALVATION IN CHRIST

-There have been many modern theologians and popular preachers whose writings proof they accepted and proclaimed the truth about the Biblical “In Christ” Motif and the Corporate Salvation in Christ.
+There have been many theologians and popular preachers whose writings proof they accepted and proclaimed the truth about the Biblical “In Christ” Motif and the Corporate Salvation in Christ.

 WILLIAM WARREN PRESCOTT